mottaquikarim/PythonProgramming/app/src/Topics/functions.md

 print(sq12)
 ```

-**NOTE!!** You should store the function call within a var so that the return value gets stored in the var.
+**NOTE!** You should store the function call within a var so that the return value gets stored in the var.
 If you don't, how will you access the output you wanted??

 ## Anonymous Functions